TopLeon/KZDownloader/README.md

 ## ⬇️ Download

-Pre-compiled binaries for Windows, macOS, and Linux are available directly in the [**Releases**](../../releases) section — no build environment needed.
+Pre-compiled binaries for Windows and macOS are available directly in the [**Releases**](../../releases) section — no build environment needed.

 > ⚠️ macOS Users: Since the app is currently self-signed, Gatekeeper will block it on first launch.
 To run it, Right-click the app, select Open, and then click Open again in the dialog box.